 Networking in a new job is crucial.
 You should be meeting with not just your new teammates, but other teams and executives (if possible) to get a better sense of your company’s goals and initiatives and how they tie back to your role.

-But getting your boss’ weigh-in on who you should interact with shows you respect their opinion but also are willing to collaborate with other teams.
+Getting your boss’ weigh-in on who you should interact with shows you respect their opinion, but also are proactive about collaborating with other teams.

 4. “What Are Your Goals for Me in the Next Month/Year?”

 Thinking long-term shows you’re driven and ready to hit the ground running from day one.
 It also helps you best set and align your priorities.

 It’s possible your boss doesn’t know yet, or maybe their sole goal is to get you onboarded.
 In that case, turn it on them: “What are your goals for the next several months?”
 This way, if nothing else you can set your own goals and actions by figuring out how you can contribute to theirs.